FETCH — retrieve rows from a query using a cursor

 The SQL standard allows only

-IN, or to leave them out altogether, is an
+IN, or to leave them out

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.